cnorling/norling.io/content/post/edit-commit-messages/index.md

 #
 ```

 Once you've made your commit message changes, save the file and close it.
 Git will finalize the rebase, and you can run `git log --oneline` to inspect the changes.
-To push your chnages to the remote git repository, you'll have to run `git push --force-with-lease` here as well
+To push your changes to the remote git repository, you'll have to run `git push --force-with-lease` here as well

 ![the final message edited](edited.png)